pairshaped/curlingio-docs/src/pages/privacy.md

 If our store is acquired or merged with another company, your information may be transferred to the new owners so that we may continue to sell products to you.

 ## Questions and Contact Information
-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at privacy@curling.ca or by mail at Curling Canada:
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at privacy@curling.ca or by mail at 2508941 Ontario Inc.:

 [Re: Privacy Compliance Officer]<br />[1660 Vimont Court, ON, K4A4J4, Canada]